 We are confident that more and more parents will choose JMA as their first preference for their children.
 That is our clear ambition, and what will ultimately ensure our post-16 provision is sustainable long into the future.”

 The White Horse Federation has a proven record of improving the educational provision of the schools within its Trust.
-Nick Capstick, CEO of The White Horse Federation, said:
+Dr Nicholas Capstick, CEO of The White Horse Federation, said:

 “The White Horse Federation is proud of the improvements it has made in Primary and Secondary schools in Wiltshire, Oxfordshire, and Gloucestershire.
 Our team is committed to extending their skill and experience in support of JMA.”